Before getting vaccinated

 How is it safe if it happened so fast?

-The timeline to develop the COVID-19 vaccine was sped up but never cut corners on safety.
+The timeline to develop a COVID-19 vaccine was sped up but never cut corners on safety.
 Here is how:

 - We already had helpful information: The COVID-19 virus is a part of a coronavirus family that has been studied for a long time.
 Experts learned important information from other coronavirus outbreaks that helped them to develop the COVID-19 vaccine, so we weren’t starting from scratch.